-Going to Philadelphia for a food tour means opening up to a whole new world.
+Going to Philadelphia for food tours means opening up to a whole new world.
 Once you start with a delicious cheesesteak, you will realize this was just the tip of the iceberg.

-A trip to Philadelphia should start and end with food.
-This city is not only home for some of the most iconic foods in America, but also for traditional farmers markets, food trucks with bites from all over the world and excellent fine dining.
+I had so many food tours in Philadelphia, I went on a diet once I returned to Germany.
+This city is not only home for some of the most iconic culinary delicacies in America, but also for traditional farmers markets, food trucks with bites from all over the world and excellent fine dining.
 In simple words: the Philadelphian food scene is a highlight you should not miss.

 For me, the quest in experiencing Philadelphia´s cuisine started with a drink, as I visited Philadelphia Distilling.
 This local distillery in the colorful Fishtown neighborhood is the first craft distillery to open in Pennsylvania since Prohibition and an excellent place to taste modern and traditional cocktails, as well learn more about gin´s history in America.

 Although Bluecoat American Dry Gin is Philadelphia Distilling´s signature drink, gin lovers will delight themselves when tasting Philadelphia Distilling’s unique blends.
 Moreover, visitors can also do a tasting tour and get a first hand look behind the scenes – of course, a round of gin is included.